 The country is perhaps best known for its vast landscapes, blue skies, sand dunes and endless white gravel roads.
 Protecting some of Africa’s most untouched wildernesses, it is also an excellent destination for photographers and wildlife lovers.
 All creatures great and small make an appearance in Namibia’s sandy nooks and crannies – from chameleons by the roadside and meerkats on the gravel plains, to black-maned lions and desert-adapted rhinos or elephants roaming massive expanses of semi-arid terrain.

-And on a two-week trip with our Travel Director, Christian Boix, six guests from Brazil and Canada crisscrossed this land in search of some of its most iconic photographic highlights.
+And on a two-week trip AG director Christian Boix and six guests from Brazil and Canada crisscrossed this land in search of some of its most iconic photographic highlights.
 Armed with tripods, lenses, filters, hats, and oodles of suntan lotion, they ventured forth into its wildernesses with a thirst for quirky light, moonless nights, impressive vistas, beautiful people, great wildlife sightings and cold Windhoek lager.

 This gallery showcases some of the highlights of their journey to most of the hotspots in this country that offers a little something for everyone.

 Nestled in the largest tract of conservation land in Africa – an impressive enough reason to visit the Namib-Naukluft National Park – lies one of the continent’s true geological gems.
 Sossusvlei is home to some of the most spectacular natural sand dunes in the world and is undoubtedly one of the most photographed desert landscapes in Africa.
 A single picture of Sossusvlei’s stark natural beauty – silhouetted camelthorn trees against a glowing morning backdrop of a towering, curvaceous red dune – can capture the essence of Namibia and what it has to offer.
 Nowhere else in Africa does a desert landscape convey such raw, aesthetic beauty than in Sossusvlei.